pgjdbc/www/documentation/head/replication.md

             .start();
 ```

-Via `withSlotOption` we also can specify options that will be send to our output plugin, that allow customize decoding.
+Via `withSlotOption` we also can specify options that will be sent to our output plugin, this allows customize decoding.
-For example I have own out plugin that by property `sensitive=true` include changes by sensitive columns to change
+For example I have my own output plugin that has a property `sensitive=true` which will include changes by sensitive columns to change
 event.

 **Example 5.
 Example output with include-xids=true**